Eacles imperialis: Description

 The wingspan of an adult is between 80 and 175 mm (3 1/8 and 6 7/8 inches).
 There is a high amount of variation within this species.
 The colors of the adult are always primarily yellow with red, brown, and purple blotches but can vary distinctly on this.
-Light and dark morphs of this species are found in both northern and southern regions of their range.
+Light and dark morphs of this species are found in both the northern and southern regions of their range.
 Individuals from the northern regions of their native range may tend to have fewer dark markings.
 Larvae can be small (approximately 10–15 mm long) and orange with black transverse bands and large spines in the first instar, to 3–5.5 inches (75–100 mm) long in the fifth instar with long hairs and shorter spines and color morphs varying between dark brown and burgundy with white spiracle patches, and green with yellow spiracle patches.

 Distribution

 Imperial moths (their many regional morphs, subspecies, and sibling species) range from Argentina to Canada and from the Rocky Mountains to the Atlantic Coast.
-This species is the widest ranging and northernmost in its genus Eacles.
+This species is the widest-ranging and northernmost in its genus Eacles.
 Nominate Eacles imperialis imperialis has been recorded historically from New England and southern Canada, south to the Florida Keys, and as far west as Nebraska.
 E. i. imperialis may not appear in Massachusetts today except for a population located on Martha's Vineyard.
 The true northern limits of the nominate's range are unknown because of possible confusion with subspecies E. i. pini in existing records.
 Subspecies E. i. pini occurs in coniferous and transition zone woodlands at the northern edges of the New England and Great Lakes States and northward into Canada.
-In the southwest it is replaced by the closely related E. oslari.
+In the southwest, it is replaced by the closely related E. oslari.
 Other subspecies are found in Mexico and South America.
 Subspecies E. i. magnifica can be found in Brazil and surrounding regions.

 For a map of the distribution of E. imperialis click here.